Easy-buttons

 And I think that growth is reflected whenever a family member or a client asks me out-of-the-blue if I’m married, and I no longer snap like I use to.
 Now I remember the question is more importantly about them, than me.

-“ You know, you’re not very affectionate… most women aren’t,” the guy in the bed opposite me said.
+“ You know, you’re not very affectionate… most women aren’t,” the guy in the bed opposite me had said, just this week.

 I had already told him earlier that I needed to know people, to understand them before I was comfortable sharing a bed.